TheirOwn/QoLChanges/README.md

 - Added Tower Priority defaults. (the default is the last changes made)
 ### 1.0.0:
 - Added Tower Range circles/squares on hover.

+# Known Issues:
+- When building the first tower, the TowerUI flashes onscreen for 1 frame before it updates and hides itself.

+# Credit
+- Tower Priority Coloring done by dmchurch.